devnoob547/devnoob547/README.md

-- 👋 Oi eu sou o @devnoob547
+- 👋 Hi, I'm Daniel
-- 👀 I’m interested in ...
+- 👀 I'm interested in learning JavaScript
-- 🌱 I’m currently learning ...
+- 🌱 I'm currently learning HTML and CSS
-- 💞️ I’m looking to collaborate on ...
+- 🎸 I love to play guitar
-- 📫 How to reach me ...
+- 📖 I'm crazy for Jesus

 <!---
 devnoob547/devnoob547 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.